niemanne/Reaction-wheel/build_log.md

 - D = derivative, kD = derivative gain, dt = cycle time of controller, pErr = previous Error
 - D = kD x (Err - pErr) / dt
 - Output: P + It + D

+Preliminary reaction wheel designs:
+- Design considerations:
+--Keep the geometry simple
+This will make it a lot easier to calculate the Inertia/center of mass Make sure that the design is symmetric
+Calculating the center of mass for a simple shape is much easier
+Ex: equilateral triangle, square, circle
+Only has one wheel:
+It can only be stabilized along one axis
+There can only be one degree of freedom
+Z-axis
+The y- and x-axis must be fixed
+Only focus on stabilization
+The reaction wheel should be made so that the block doesn’t fall over No rotational efforts:
+Shouldn’t work to the point that the item can self-rotate Too complex
+Cardboard or 3d:
+I can be more precise with the dimensions with 3D printing More precise dimensions = more accurate C.O.M

+Brainstorming design ideas:
+Rectangular prism that balances on one edge
+Triangular prism that balances on one edge
+Cylinder balancing on two beams stabilising y- and x- axis